 But these points remain to be translated into constitutional terms.
 If we are speaking of strict scrutiny, moral repugnance by itself cannot be sufficient; Loving v.
-Virginia24 is enough to establish the point.
+Virginia20 is enough to establish the point.
 Moral repugnance must be explained, not merely asserted.
-But if rational basis review is at work, and if the task is merely to describe current law, moral repugnance does seem adequate under the authority of Bowers v.
+If rational basis review is at work, and if the task is merely to describe current law, moral repugnance does seem adequate under the authority of Bowsher v.
 Hardwick.
-At the same time, there is every reason to be uneasy with this conclusion.
-Indeed, in the context of discrimination against the mentally retarded, offense and repugnance were expressly found to be irrational and hence constitutionally inadequate.25 To uphold a ban on reproductive cloning, we should seek some other rationale, even under the rational basis test.
+But there is every reason to be uneasy with this conclusion.
+Indeed, in the context of discrimination against the mentally retarded, offense and repugnance were expressly found to be irrational and hence constitutionally inadequate.21 To uphold a ban on reproductive cloning, we should seek some other rationale, even under the rational basis test.

-(2) Lessening the Worth of Individuals and Threatening Individuality

-Would cloning lessen the worth of individuals?
+2. Lessening the Worth of Individuals and Threatening Individuality.
+Would cloning lesson the worth of individuals?
 Would it make the clone less of an individual?
 The person whose genetic materials were used?
 Would it diminish the uniqueness of human identity?
-Some people think so.
-No less an authority than Ian Wilmut has said, "I think that each child should be treated as an individual; and if you
+Some people appear to think so.
+No less an authority than Ian Wilmut has said, "I think that each child should be treated as an individual; and if you have chosen to make a child, who is a copy of someone who is already here, you can't possibly treat that person as an individual."
+My speculation is that for many people, the idea of "copying" human beings is unacceptable, simply because of what it seems to do to the individuals involved.